 I had checked my list and seemed to have everything ready for shearing day the next day.
-The shearers are to arrive sometime between 11am and 1pm so we plan to spend the morning cleaning alpacas.
-I can relax … until … I get home about 7pm and there is a call from the shearers that they will be arriving at 7am!
+The shearers were scheduled to arrive sometime between 11am and 1pm, so we planned to spend the morning cleaning alpacas.
+I returned home about 7pm the day before shearing day thinking I could relax, only to receive a call from the shearers that they would be arriving at 7am!

 And of course, there is always time for my children to check text messages!